• 5.0/5 from 223+ reviews.

 Updated: 08-04-2025 2025-04-08T19:49:24Z

-We are hearing more and more about deep sleep.
-But what is deep sleep actually?
+Deep sleep, we hear more and more about it.
+But what exactly is deep sleep?
 How do you enter deep sleep?
 And how much deep sleep do you need in one night?
-In this article, we will take you into the world of deep sleep and tell you what the benefits (and drawbacks) are.
-At the end of this article, we will also give you 3 tips to activate your deep sleep.
+In this article, we take you into the world of deep sleep and tell you what the benefits (and drawbacks) are.
+At the end of this article, we also give you 3 tips to activate your deep sleep.
 So read on quickly!

 Sleep phase 1: falling asleep phase